-The first reference to a Cosmopolitan cocktail appears in the 1934 book Pioneers of Mixing at Elite Bars: 1903-1933.
-This book features five very different cocktails named Cosmopolitan, but the following recipe, shown in the book as an example of a Daisy, includes triple sec and is very similar to today's Cosmopolitan, only with lemon in place of lime, gin in place of vodka and raspberry syrup in place of cranberry.
+The 1934 book Pioneers of Mixing at Elite Bars: 1903-1933 features five very different cocktails named Cosmopolitan, but the following recipe, shown in the book as an example of a Daisy, includes triple sec and is very similar to today's Cosmopolitan, only with lemon in place of lime, gin in place of vodka and raspberry syrup in place of cranberry.

 COSMOPOLITANPioneers of Mixing at Elite Bars, 1934

 2 Dashes Cointreau

 Glass No.4 [3.5oz goblet] Shake and strain.

 Interestingly, and perhaps tellingly, four of the five Cosmopolitans in Pioneers of Mixing have a red/pink appearance, the one above due to raspberry syrup.
 This 1934 pale pink Cosmopolitan is not a bad cocktail.